The Corrected Inverse-Gaussian: A Tractable First-Hitting-Time Channel Model for Nonstationary Molecular Communication: Numerical Results

 where the switching time is set to $T_{sw} = 1.5$.
 This models a sudden flow reversal (e.g., microfluidic pullback clearing) with a $50\%$ duty cycle so that the average velocity matches the classical IG baseline.

-This profile introduces a discontinuity in the drift derivative and produces large total variation in the driving field.
-Under such abrupt switching, the classical IG model exhibits severe peak misalignment and amplitude distortion.

-In contrast, the C-IG density remains stable.
-The cumulative displacement $M(t)$ correctly predicts the macroscopic phase transition at the switching time, and the EPF prefactor prevents artificial truncation during pullback intervals.
-As shown in Fig.~\ref{fig:single_step_validation}, the analytical density reproduces both the sharp peak formation and the post-switch depletion observed in Monte Carlo simulations.
+This profile introduces a discontinuous drift derivative and large total variation in the driving field, under which the stationary-drift classical IG model exhibits severe peak misalignment and amplitude distortion, leading to severely suboptimal detection if directly applied to receiver design.
+In contrast, the C-IG density remains stable: the cumulative displacement $M(t)$ captures the macroscopic phase transition at the switching time, while the EPF prefactor prevents artificial truncation, accurately reproducing both sharp peak formation and post-switch depletion observed in Monte Carlo simulations (Fig.~\ref{fig:single_step_validation}).

-\begin{remark}[On Prefactor Stabilization] For highly discontinuous drift profiles such as abrupt switching, we adopt a running-average baseline $\bar{\mu}(t)=M(t)/t$ in the EPF prefactor to avoid overshoot induced by large instantaneous drift deviations.
-For smooth periodic profiles, the instantaneous formulation $\mu(t)-v_0$ is sufficient and yields nearly identical results.
+\begin{remark}[On Prefactor Stabilization] { For highly discontinuous drift profiles such as abrupt switching, we adopt the reference drift $v_{\rm ref}(t)=\bar{\mu}(t)=M(t)/t$ in the EPF prefactor to avoid overshoot induced by large instantaneous drift deviations. } For smooth periodic profiles, the local fluctuation relative to the known mean, $\mu(t)-v_0$, is sufficient and yields nearly identical results.
 This refinement improves numerical stability under large total-variation drift without altering the exponential core structure of the C-IG model. \end{remark}